logic-star-ai/baxbench/REPORT.md

 #### Reflection on Results

 The Corridor system's reduced performance (29% vs 36% pass rate) taught me that **engineering sophistication doesn't always translate to model performance**.
-The system I built was technically impressive but may have overwhelmed GPT-4o's reasoning capacity.
+The system I built may have overwhelmed GPT-4o's reasoning capacity.
 This insight - that there's an optimal complexity level for security prompts - became the most valuable finding of this research.

+Additionally, these results align with the BaxBench research paper I was asked to read, showing that detailed security guidance, while improving security awareness, can reduce overall functionality due to the complexity of generating secure solutions.
+This validates our finding that there exists an optimal security prompt complexity level.

+Finally, the corridor system unexpectedly reduced security performance, suggesting that prompt complexity can overwhelm model reasoning about security as well.
+This further highlights the importance of prompt optimization, and in the future, I would focus on finding the minimal effective security guidance, iteratively testing each "improvement" to compare and analyze the difference in performances.

 ## Next Improvement